regen-network/testnets/kontraua/challenges/phase-3-1/README.md

 # Phase - 3.1: Skip upgrade (**twilight drama**)

 ## Foreword
-There could be cases where the planned upgrades might need to be skipped due to issues in new binaries or decision changes after the proposal goes through.
-Upgrade module provides us a way to handle such cases with SKIP UPGRADE functionality.
-This phase is about testing SKIP UPGRADE functionality.
+There could be cases where the planned upgrades might need to be skipped due to issues in new binaries or decision changes after the proposal goes through. `Upgrade` module provides us a way to handle such cases with **SKIP UPGRADE** functionality.
+This phase is about testing SKIP UPGRADE feature from `upgrade` module.

 ## Schedule
 1. Upgrade proposal : 30 March, 1200 UTC